janikvonrotz/janikvonrotz.ch/content/post/2013-08-14-binbashm-bad-interpreter.md

   - script
   - unix
 ---
 If you're using windows and linux/unix and your also a system administrator who likes to script.
-The chances are high that you'll get this error when executing a script on a linux/unix machine that has been made on a windows machine: <code>bin/bash^M: bad interpreter: No such file or directoy</code>
+The chances are high that you'll get this error when executing a script on a linux/unix machine that has been made on a windows machine: `bin/bash^M: bad interpreter: No such file or directoy`

-The <code>^M</code> character is a windows line break, which linux/unix can't interpret.
-The solution is easy, use <code>dos2unix [filename]</code> and everything should work fine.
+The `^M` character is a windows line break, which linux/unix can't interpret.
+The solution is easy, use `dos2unix [filename]` and everything should work fine.